Heard It in a Past Life

-Heard It in a Past Life is the debut studio album by American pop singer-songwriter Maggie Rogers, released on January 18, 2019, by Debay Sounds and Capitol Records.
+Heard It in a Past Life is the debut studio album by American indie pop singer-songwriter Maggie Rogers, released on January 18, 2019, by Debay Sounds and Capitol Records.
 With help from its hit single "Light On" (2018), the album debuted at number two on the Billboard 200 chart and received mostly positive reviews from critics, eventually earning Rogers a Grammy Award nomination for Best New Artist.

 Recording and production

 Rogers worked on the album for two years, with Rostam Batmanglij, Greg Kurstin, and other high-profile musicians in producer roles.
 Rogers stated in an interview about the album that "there was so much change that happened so fast, I wasn't always sure how to make all this stuff feel like me.
 I was really overwhelmed for a while, and scared too."

 Marketing and sales

 The first two singles, "Alaska" and "On + Off", were previously released on Rogers' 2017 EP, Now That the Light Is Fading, followed by "Fallingwater", "Give a Little" and "Light On".
 "Light On" peaked at number one on Billboards Adult Alternative Songs chart, becoming her first number one song on any Billboard chart.
 "Light On" was ranked as the 13th best song of 2019 by Billboard.

 Heard It in a Past Life was released on January 18, 2019, by Debay Sounds under exclusive license to Capitol Records.
 According to Rolling Stone, it "announced her as a major indie-pop force and catapulted her into a yearlong tour of sold-out theaters and massive clubs".
 It debuted at number two on the Billboard 200 in its first release week, and by April, it had sold 200,000 album-equivalent units.
-Since in 2019 release, the album has amassed more than 800 million streams on Spotify.
+Since its 2019 release, the album has amassed more than 900 million streams on Spotify.